• Skip to primary navigation

 • Leftovers will last up to 4 days stored in an airtight container in the refrigerator.
 To reheat, microwave for 2-3 minutes until hot or reheat in a pan on medium heat.

 • Freezer friendly?
-I wouldn't recommend freezing this dish as the freezer will make the noodles mushy.
+I don't recommend freezing hoisin chicken noodles as the freezer will make the noodles and vegetables mushy.

 FAQ